-Name Attributes Relationship with the C Com ompany ()
+Name Attributes Relationship with the Company () ·)

-Name Attributes b c d e f g h i j k
+Ivaine Attributes a b c d e f g h i j k

 Nobuyuki Isagawa Academic professor

+Taeko Yamamoto Joined Funai Soken Holdings from another company

-Miki Mitsunari Joined Funai Soken Holdings from another company
+Tomomi Murakami Joined Funai Soken Holdings from another company

 Atsushi Nakao Certified public accountant

 Akihiro Kobayashi Attorney

-^{} Categories for "Relationship with the Company"
+\ Categories for "Relationship with the Company"

-- a Executive of the company or its subsidiary - b Non-executive director or executive of the parent of the company - c Executive of a fellow subsidiary company of the company - d A party whose major client or supplier is the company or an executive thereof - e Major client or supplier of the company or an executive thereof - f Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the company besides executive remuneration - g Major shareholder of the company (or an executive of the said major shareholder if the shareholder is a legal entity) - h Executive of a client or supplier company of the company (which does not correspond to any of d, e, or f) (director himself/herself only) - i Executive of a company, between which and the company outside directors are mutually appointed (director himself/herself only) - j Executive of a company or organization that receives a donation from the company (director himself/herself only) - k Other
+- When the director presently falls or has recently fallen under the category; - $\triangle$ If the director fell under the category in the past. - When a close relative of the director presently falls or has recently fallen under the category - ▲ When a close relative of the director fell under the category in the past. - a.
+Executive of the company or its subsidiary - b.
+Non-executive director or executive of the parent of the company - c.
+Executive of a fellow subsidiary company of the company - d.
+A party whose major client or supplier is the company or an executive thereof - e.
+Major client or supplier of the company or an executive thereof - f.
+Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the company - besides executive remuneration - g.
+Major shareholder of the company (or an executive of the said major shareholder if the shareholder is a legal entity) - h.
+Executive of a client or supplier company of the company (which does not correspond to any of d, e, or f) (director himself/herself only) - Executive of a company, between which and the company outside directors are mutually appointed (director himself/herself only) - j.
+Executive of a company or organization that receives a donation from the company (director himself/herself only) - k.
+Other